fitsumcs/AP_Connect/README.md

         this.mContext = mContext
     }

-3. //when you create SendCommand in Main Acitivyt pass the conetex
+3. //when you create SendCommand in Main Acitivt pass the conetex

     SendCommand(this).execute(editText!!.text.toString())

  4. //now you already have context in SendCommand Class so you can call Toast